MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 ## Overview: SQL Server

-This command creates an external table for PolyBase to access data stored in a Hadoop cluster or Azure blob storage PolyBase external table that references data stored in a Hadoop cluster or Azure blob storage.
+This command creates an external table for PolyBase to access data stored in a Hadoop cluster or Azure Blob Storage PolyBase external table that references data stored in a Hadoop cluster or Azure Blob Storage.

 **APPLIES TO**: SQL Server 2016 (or higher)